HewlettPackard/oneview-ansible/oneview-ansible.md

 ## oneview_enclosure_utilization_facts
-Retrieve facts about the utilization of one enclosure.
+Retrieve the facts about the utilization of one enclosure.

 #### Synopsis
- Retrieve facts about the historical utilization data, metrics, and time span of the enclosure resource.
+ Retrieve the facts about the historical utilization data, metrics, and time span of the enclosure resource.

 #### Requirements (on the host that executes the module)
   * python >= 2.7.9